 This is an experimental treatment that is only available through enrolling in research studies.

-Many insurance plans do not cover weight loss treatment or experimental methods, so speak to your provider before undergoing these procedures.
+Many insurance plans do not cover weight loss treatment or experimental methods.
+Therefore, people should speak to their providers before undergoing these procedures.
 Results vary and often depend on whether the person with diabetes takes insulin, how long they have had diabetes, and the extent of weight loss.

 Physical activity is vital for using up spare glucose in the body and making the muscles more sensitive to insulin.

-The American Diabetes Association (ADA) recommends getting 30 minutes of moderate-to-vigorous exercise on at least 5 days per week.
+The American Diabetes Association (ADA) recommends all people with diabetes get 30 minutes of moderate-to-vigorous exercise at least 5 days per week.
 This can help people improve blood sugar and blood pressure and also reduce the risk of heart disease.

-Aerobic exercise can support weight management, reduce blood glucose, and improve insulin use in the body.
+Aerobic exercise can support weight management, reduce blood sugar, and improve insulin use in the body.